-An easy butternut squash soup recipe is a fan favorite for the fall and winter months.
+Butternut squash soup is a fan favorite for the fall and winter months.
 It consists of delicious velvety butternut squash turned into a healthy soup and seasoned with delicious aromatics.
-It is a comforting soup that is perfect for cold days, and also an easy recipe to put together.

 While butternut squash soup is undeniably delicious, is butternut squash soup healthy?